eodas/PiIoTTron/README.md

 to improving the smart decision making is the key.
 Executive Order EOSpy Arduino Tron AI-IoT will help these IoT devices, environments and products to self-monitor, self-diagnose and eventually, self-direct.

+AI-IoTBPM Tron allows you to send IoT sensor data and information directly to the AI-IoTBPMServer Drools-jBPM Expert System from the Arduino device.
+This provides a very lite streamline IoT to Drools-jBPM (Business Process Management) application process with sensor and GPS positioning information.
-RPi IoT Tron Java — Automation Alert Monitoring – A Java version of the RPi IoT Tron – Executive Order Sensor Processor System Client.
+Executive Order Arduino Tron - This quick guide will help you install and configure the Arduino Tron - Executive Order Sensor Processor System components.

-The RPi IoT Tron Java Client application allows you to transmit automation and remote monitoring system information directly to the EOSPY Server from your own Java application.
+The Raspberry Pi IoT Tron Java Client application allows you to transmit automation and remote monitoring system information directly to the EOSPY Server from your own Java application.
 Monitor buildings, servers, vehicles and people from anywhere in the world and post there status and condition directly to the EOSPY Server from your own application.
 Stay connected and informed to what’s important.
 The EOSPY Executive Order Spy Java Client is a GPS tracking automation and remote monitoring system that is a complete custom package for your business or office.
 Its wireless GPS tracking